Ripped abs are the hallmark of a lean, muscular body. It is not necessarily a sign of elite fitness, but rather very low body fat.

 Here is the KEY – keep your cheat days somewhat in check.
 It’s good to load up on a cheeseburger, pizza, ribeye steak, or some great cocktails.
 However, if your BMR is 2,500 calories, then shoot for 3,500 to 4,000 calories.
 That’s a really good eating day.
 Don’t go nuts and hit 6,000 calories.
 That is gluttony, and I speak from experience.
 It takes an extra couple of days during the week to make it up when you go crazy with a whole box of oreos in a late night binge.

-I have learned that I can have just as great an eating experience at 4,000 calories as I can at 6,000.
-And I feel much better the next day.
+You can have have just as great an eating experience at 4,000 calories as you can at 6,000.
+And you’ll feel much better the next day.
 Have a great cheat day, just set some reasonable boundaries.

 And before you know it you will be at 10% body fat and have those ripped abs to show the world!